dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 it is not a global function) from the old benchmark_ips code that was commented out.
 This function still needs to be used.

+This function is placed near the top of the resurrection_monitor_patch7d function so that it can be used later in the code.

 ```
   # Patch 7d2 move this block from the old code for the benchmark_combined_runtime.log generation